idkman2021/Rimworld-TPatches/README.md

 By default all fixes are enabled, all tweaks and balancing changes are disabled.
 You can enable/disable any feature in this mod using XML Extensions mod menu.

 **Loading order** - load as low as possible, just above the performance mods.

 ## Compatibility
 - If you use designation categories setting, load TPatches after Niilo's QOL mod.
-- Should be compatible with everything, but loading order is important!
+- Should be compatible with everything if you load it as low as possible.

 ## Bugs